matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 }
 ```

-5. We can now compile the contracts with the following command:
+5. Compile the contracts with the following command:

 ```
 yarn hardhat compile